 Mr. Berman's 2010 amended and restated employment provided for annual grants of \$500,000 of restricted stock which vest in equal annual installments through January 1, 2017, which was one year following the life of the agreement, subject to meeting the 3% vesting condition, as defined in the agreement.
 As described in greater detail below, pursuant to the 2012 amendment, commencing in 2013, this bonus changed to \$3,500,000 of restricted stock, part of which vests over four years and part of which are subject to performance milestones with cliff vesting spread out over three years.
 Mr. McGrath's amended employment agreement provides for annual grants of \$75,000 of restricted stock which vests in equal installments over three years subject to meeting certain EPS milestones.
 As explained in greater detail below (see "Employment Agreements and Termination of Employment Arrangement"), it was changed to \$1,000,000 of restricted stock effective January 1, 2017 subject in part to time vesting over four years and in part to performance milestones with cliff vesting spread over three years.
 Mr. Novak's employment agreement provided for annual grants of \$750,000 of RSUs subject in part to time vesting over three years and in part to performance milestones with cliff vesting spread over three years.
 Mr. Kimble's employment agreement provided for a grant of \$250,000 of RSU for the initial year and annual grants of \$500,000 of RSUs thereafter subject in part to time vesting over three years and in part to performance milestones with cliff vesting spread over three years.
 The milestone targets for each of these employment agreements are established by the Compensation Committee during the first quarter of each year.
-The Company did not meet the vesting requirements contained in any of the employment agreements for 2017, so both Messrs.
-Berman and McGrath forfeited their stock awards for that year.
+The Company did not meet the vesting requirements contained in any of the employment agreements for 2020, so both Messrs.
+Berman and McGrath forfeited their stock awards for that year, while some of the vesting requirements were met in 2021 with some awards vesting and others being forfeited.
 As explained in greater detail below (see "Employment Agreements and Termination of Employment Arrangements"), the employment agreements for Messrs.
 Berman and McGrath also provide for an annual performance bonus based upon net revenue and EBITDA criteria.
 Commencing in 2012 for Mr. Berman and 2017 for Mr. McGrath, the criteria for earning such bonus are to be established by the Compensation Committee.
-This bonus, if earned, is payable partially in cash and partially in shares of restricted common stock, Messrs, Berman and McGrath earned 75% of the bonus based upon EBITDA criteria in 2020, Messrs.
-Berman and McGrath did not earn this bonus for 2019 or 2018.
+This bonus, if earned, is payable partially in cash and partially in shares of restricted common stock, Messrs.
+Berman and McGrath earned 75% of the bonus based upon EBITDA criteria in 2020 and 2021; and Mr. Kimble earned 75% of the bonus based upon EBITDA criteria in 2021.

 Mr. Berman's and McGrath's employment agreement also provide for an additional bonus solely in the discretion of the Compensation Committee.
-After a review of all of the factors discussed above, the Compensation Committee determined that, in keeping with our compensation objectives, Mr. Berman and McGrath were awarded \$762,500 and \$200,000 of discretionary bonus, respectively, for 2019.
-Mr. Kimble received a \$100,000 discretionary bonus for 2020.
+After a review of all of the factors discussed above, the Compensation Committee determined that, in keeping with our compensation objectives, Mr. Berman and McGrath were not awarded any discretionary bonuses for 2020 or 2021.
+Mr. Kimble received a \$100,000 discretionary bonus for 2020 and a \$284,685 discretionary bonus for 2021.